Nickzster/Halo-Modding/README.md

 # Halo Modding V1 Repository

-This is the repository used to build the current iteration of (Halo Modding)[https://halomodding.org]
+This is the repository used to build the current iteration of [https://halomodding.org](Halo Modding)

 This project has a lot of hours put in, and it works fantastically.
 However, this implementation makes a few mistakes that I hope to correct in a newer version.